sebas-org/C/README.md

 # C
-C project to test reusable workflows.
+C project to test reusable workflow with semgrep.